Skip to main content Skip to secondary navigation

 Sophomore IntroSems

 Sophomore Seminars may be taught by Stanford faculty, instructors, and staff with terminal degrees and a salaried position with a Stanford department or program.
-(Instructors may be eligible for supplemental payment if they meet the conditions outlined above.)
-Teaching is contingent upon your department's approval and approval from the IntroSems Program after you submit your new seminar form to us.
+In addition to IntroSems Program approval, offering the seminar is also contingent upon your department's approval.
+Submit your new seminar form to us by March 3rd.

 As your prepare your submission, you will need—